theo2612/Command-Line-davinciNLP/README.md

-# Command-Line-ChatGPT
+# Command-Line-davinciNLP
-Python script to utilize ChatGPT's API from the command line
+Python script to utilize OpenAI's API from the command line

 save the file
 add your api key to the file